Annapolis Protective Order Lawyers

-Get Advice from a Lawyer with a Decade of Experience
+Get Advice from Our Attorney with a Decade of Experience

 Protective orders and peace orders are issued by a judge to prevent an individual from committing harmful acts against another person.
 While the two orders are similar in nature, the relationship between the people involved in the situation determines which order may be issued by the judge.